shock59/electron-caption-editor/README.md

 ## Installation

+You can download the latest official release from the GitHub [releases](https://github.com/shock59/electron-caption-editor/releases) page.

 Currently you can only use this program in development mode by installing it manually.
 You will need [Node.js](https://nodejs.org/en) installed.

 1. Clone this repo and open it in a terminal